Altria Group, Inc. (NYSE:MO) Shares Sold by Jefferies Group LLC

-Jefferies Group LLC trimmed its position in Altria Group, Inc. (NYSE:MO – Get Rating) by 85.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 10,728 shares of the company’s stock after selling 65,428 shares during the period.
-Jefferies Group LLC’s holdings in Altria Group were worth $488,000 at the end of the most recent reporting period.
+Jefferies Group LLC cut its holdings in shares of Altria Group, Inc. (NYSE:MO – Get Rating) by 85.9% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 10,728 shares of the company’s stock after selling 65,428 shares during the period.
+Jefferies Group LLC’s holdings in Altria Group were worth $488,000 as of its most recent SEC filing.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 29th.
-Stockholders of record on Friday, March 25th will be given a dividend of $0.90 per share.
-This represents a $3.60 dividend on an annualized basis and a dividend yield of 6.77%.
-The ex-dividend date of this dividend is Thursday, March 24th.
-Altria Group’s dividend payout ratio is currently 270.68%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
+Shareholders of record on Friday, March 25th will be given a $0.90 dividend.
+This represents a $3.60 dividend on an annualized basis and a yield of 6.77%.
+The ex-dividend date is Thursday, March 24th.
+Altria Group’s payout ratio is 270.68%.

-Several analysts have recently commented on the stock.
-Morgan Stanley lifted their price target on shares of Altria Group from $47.00 to $51.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 26th.
-Bank of America lowered shares of Altria Group from a “buy” rating to a “neutral” rating and reduced their price target for the company from $56.00 to $50.00 in a research report on Wednesday, January 5th.
-Six equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $52.25.
+Several equities research analysts recently issued reports on the company.
+Morgan Stanley lifted their price objective on Altria Group from $47.00 to $51.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 26th.
+Bank of America cut Altria Group from a “buy” rating to a “neutral” rating and lowered their target price for the stock from $56.00 to $50.00 in a report on Wednesday, January 5th.
+Six research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $52.25.

 About Altria Group (Get Rating)